sourcegraph/about/blogposts/5-easy-ways-to-start-contributing-to-docker-using-sourcegraph.md

 ### Step 2: Get to the core

-In many applications and libraries, there’s one or two key interfaces that describe the core functionality or essence.
+In many applications and libraries, there's one or two key interfaces that describe the core functionality or essence.
 Let’s try to get there from where we are now.

 Clicking on the [NewDockerCli](https://sourcegraph.com/github.com/docker/docker/-/def/GoPackage/github.com/docker/docker/api/client/-/NewDockerCli) search result, we arrive at the definition of the function.
 Since what we’re interested in is the struct that the function returns, [DockerCli](https://sourcegraph.com/github.com/docker/docker/-/def/GoPackage/github.com/docker/docker/api/client/-/DockerCli), let’s click on the return type to jump to its definition.